“Blind by petty climb

 There I left things, albeit with mixed emotions, promising a follow-up phone call, widow Tovello saying, ‘yeah, yah’ through her own storm-windowed aluminum door.
 Driving back through the more poshy pre-Fire Old Town Triangle toward Lincoln Park and North Avenue, I figured that I liked her place and price enough to call it a day search-wise.
 So what was the point, right?
 Righhttt…

 With that, I pulled off in the squareback, heading for LaSalle Street’s sequenced greenlights and an expressway relay race southward to Chicago Lawn.
 But somewhere between the Dan Ryan and Adlai Stevenson, my Volks began showing fatal symptoms of its own.
-Never truly aligned, its front end started shimmying uncontrollably at these higher speeds, while the miles-worn fuel injection faltered worse than in Great Basin days, smoke of varying density and darkness filling my rearview mirror.
+Never truly aligned, its front end started shimmying uncontrollably at these higher speeds, while the miles-worn fuel injection faltered worse than in Great Basin days.
 The bugger got me to Francisco Avenue all right, but who knew where from there?

 “We have to do this, dad,” I said, as we sat on the living room sofa, reading over a pre-surgery schedule I’d just picked up at the hospital.
 Mom was scheduled to go under the knife by week’s end.
 “We have to do this for her…”

-“She ain’t up to this operation business, I’m telling you,” he scooped the bowl of his pipe and reached for some Prince Albert.
+“She ain’t up to this operation, I’m telling you,” he scooped the bowl of his pipe and reached for some Prince Albert.
 “I know what she wants, I know what’s best for her.
 Here, you come back in out of the blue, mister college know-it-all!”

 “That’s got nothing to do with it, dad.
 This it just common sense…she doesn’t stand a chance any other way, I’m telling you.”